 Good Fat for Osteoarthritis

-Although it may sound counterintuitive, there is actually one type of fat that may benefit those suffering from OA – the omega 3 fatty acids.
-The most important omega 3s are EPA and DHA (found in fish) and ALA (found in nuts and seeds).
+Although it may sound counterintuitive, there is actually one type of fat that may benefit those suffering from OA — omega-3 fatty acids.
+The most important omega-3s are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), which are found in fish, and alpha-linolenic acid (ALA), which is found in nuts and seeds.

 - Lake trout